dprog-philippe-docourt/django-qr-code/README.md

 ```djangotemplate
 {% qr_from_text "Hello World!" size=8 version=12 %}
 ```
-The version parameter is an integer from 1 to 40 that controls the size of the QR code matrix.
+The `version` parameter is an integer from 1 to 40 that controls the size of the QR code matrix.
 Set to None to determine this automatically.
 The smallest, version 1, is a 21 x 21 matrix.
 The biggest, version 40, is 177 x 177 matrix.
 The size grows by 4 modules/side.

 Here is a "hello world" QR code using a border of 6 modules:
 ```djangotemplate
 {% qr_from_text "Hello World!" size=10 border=6 %}
 ```
-The border parameter controls how many modules thick the border should be (the default is 4, which is the minimum according to the specs).
+The `border` parameter controls how many modules thick the border should be (the default is 4, which is the minimum according to the specs).

+There are 4 error correction levels used for QR codes, with each one adding different amounts of "backup" data depending on how much damage the QR code is expected to suffer in its intended environment, and hence how much error correction may be required.
+The correction level can be configured with the `error_correction` parameter as follow:
+* l or L: level L – up to 7% damage
+* m or M: level M – up to 15% damage
+* q or Q: level Q – up to 25% damage
+* h or H: level H – up to 30% damage

 ### qr_url_from_text
 The `qr_url_from_text` tag generates an url to an image representing the QR code.
 It comes with the same options as `qr_from_text` to customize the image format (SVG or PNG), the size, the border and the matrix size.
 It also has an additional option **cache_enabled** to disable caching of served image.